Read ~ Chapter 19: Mary in the Mystery of Christ and the Church

 Simeon’s words start being fulfilled: The threat of Herod to kill the Child and the flight of the Holy Family to Egypt begin to fulfill Simeon’s predictions of Mary’s sorrowful motherhood.
 There is no way Mary understood why king Herod wanted to kill her Son.
 Entrusting her destiny to the words of the Angel who appeared to Joseph, Mary again shows her obedience of faith in this life threatening situation.

-The journey to find Jesus in the Temple and his public ministry: Mary’s sorrowful Motherhood continues
+The journey to find Jesus in the Temple: Mary’s sorrowful Motherhood continues

 Losing Jesus in the temple at the age of 12: Mary and Joseph lost Jesus at the age of 12 in the temple and were anxiously looking for him.
 When Mary found him and asked him the reason behind his action, he answered: “Did you not know that I must be in my Father’s house?
 And they did not understand the saying which he spoke to them.”
 (Luke 2:48-50)